apecloud/kubeblocks/docs/developer_docs/api-reference/add-on.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the path of Helm charts in the image.
-This path is used to copy
+<p>chartsPathInImage defines the path of Helm charts in the image.
+It&rsquo;s used to copy
-Helm charts from the image to the shared volume.
-The default path is &ldquo;/charts&rdquo;.</p>
+Helm charts from the image to the shared volume.</p>
 </td>
 </tr>
 </tbody>